 The pattern for this Spring Blossom Scarf first was published in Happily Hooked Magazine, May issue 62.
 The month’s theme is Spring Casual and the issue is full of beautiful projects for this special time of the year.

-Happily Hooked is a wonderful monthly magazine filled with beautiful patterns of different levels, useful articles, tips, yarn reviews and more!
+Happily Hooked is a wonderful monthly digital magazine filled with beautiful patterns of different levels, useful articles, tips, yarn reviews, news, tutorials, lessons, industry interviews, and more!

 For more crochet patterns, craft ideas and fun projects follow GoldenLucyCrafts on Facebook, Pinterest, Twitter, and Instagram!